knbknb/optimizing-web-apps-webpack/README.md

 ## Updates concerning Webpack v4

 **Nothing has fundamentally changed in webpack v4 that obviates what was covered in Course #1 (webpack v3).**

-- Webpack v4: Links below are based on ([commit bb4c2d1 in master branch](https://github.com/webpack/webpack/commit/bb4c2d18f7d62524b15c2b67cceca201832aee28))
+Links below are based on [commit bb4c2d1 in master branch](https://github.com/webpack/webpack/commit/bb4c2d18f7d62524b15c2b67cceca201832aee28).

+- **Important new features in Webpack v4**:
     - CLI extracted to new `webpack-cli` package
         - Just **`npm install webpack-cli` instead of `npm install webpack`**
         - `webpack` package will only provide the API